Muarem Muarem: Youth teams

-Muarem played three times for Macedonia under-17, making his debut in a 4-1 loss to Georgia on 20 September 2004.
+Muarem played three times for Macedonia under-17, making his debut in a 4–1 loss to Georgia on 20 September 2004.
 He then racked up another three appearances for Macedonia under-19 before moving on to the under-21 team.

-The midfielder made his debut for the under-21s against England on 4 September 2009 in a 2-1 loss.
-He went on to make nine appearances for the team, scoring his first international goal in his second under-21 appearance, a 1-1 draw with Lithuania on 9 September 2009, scoring in the first minute of the match.
-He scored his second goal a month later against England, netting a low free-kick that brought his team back into the game at 2-1.
+The midfielder made his debut for the under-21s against England on 4 September 2009 in a 2–1 loss.
+He went on to make nine appearances for the team, scoring his first international goal in his second under-21 appearance, a 1–1 draw with Lithuania on 9 September 2009, scoring in the first minute of the match.
+He scored his second goal a month later against England, netting a low free-kick that brought his team back into the game at 2–1.
 He also scored against Portugal and Bosnia and Herzegovina.
-Muarem played his final game for the under-21s in the 2-1 loss to Greece on 4 September 2010.
+Muarem played his final game for the under-21s in the 2–1 loss to Greece on 4 September 2010.

 Senior team

-Despite being born in Skopje, Muarem is of Turkish descent and was eligible to play for the Turkish national team before he represented Macedonia at senior level.
+Despite being born in Skopje, Muarem is of Turkish descent and was eligible to play for the Turkey national team before he represented Macedonia at senior level.

-Muarem made his senior debut for Macedonia under manager John Toshack in a 1-0 loss to Russia on 2 September 2011 in a UEFA Euro 2012 qualifier, coming on as an 85th-minute substitute for Veliče Šumulikoski.
+Muarem made his senior debut for Macedonia under manager John Toshack in a 1–0 loss to Russia on 2 September 2011 in a UEFA Euro 2012 qualifier, coming on as an 85th-minute substitute for Veliče Šumulikoski.

-He then made his second international appearance in the 1-0 victory against Andorra on 6 September, being booked in the first half and substituted in the 77th minute.
-Muarem earned his third cap for Macedonia in the 4-1 loss to Armenia on 7 October 2011.
+He then made his second international appearance in the 1–0 victory against Andorra on 6 September, being booked in the first half and substituted in the 77th minute.
+Muarem earned his third cap for Macedonia in the 4–1 loss to Armenia on 7 October 2011.
 He was substituted at half-time.

 Following Goran Popov's injury and Mario Gjurovski's withdrawal, Muarem was named as a late addition to Macedonia's squad for friendlies against Portugal and Angola.
 He failed to feature against Portugal in a 0–0 draw on 26 May 2012, but came on for Agim Ibraimi in injury time in the 0–0 stalemate with Angola three days later.